TonyCSB/UMD-Classes-to-iCal/README.md

 Must contains the four letter department code and three digit course code.
 (Optional: Include the section id at the end) For example: `CMSC132`, `CMSC 132`, `CMSC132-0101`, `CMSC132 0101`.

 ### Section ID
-Must be in the format of four digit code.
+Must be in the format of four code.
 Such as `0101`.